To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The Director General of Justice, Menzi Simelane, asked senior members of the National Prosecuting Authority (NPA) to spy on their boss Vusi Pikoli.

 Pikoli was suspended by President Thabo Mbeki last year on the grounds of a breakdown of trust between the NPA head and Justice and Constitutional Development Minister Brigitte Mabandla.

 The Mail & Guardian can reveal that Simelane became so involved in the NPA’s business that Pikoli took the unusual step of complaining to Mabandla about her DG’s behaviour.

 Mabandla ignored Pikoli’s plea.
-In January last year Simelane wined and dined a senior advocate in the NPA, who this week told the M&G of the meeting.
+M&G of the meeting.
 He asked not to be named for fear of victimisation.

 I spy on Pikoli

 “At the beginning of last year Menzi Simelane asked me to spy on Vusi Pikoli and told me that either Pikoli or himself will have to go because both of them can’t stay.
 He said, ‘It’s him or me and watch this space because I’m going nowhere,’” the source says.
 Simelane denies saying this.

 This meeting took place nine months before Mbeki suspended Pikoli.
 The M&G has established that Simelane contacted “a number” of Pikoli’s staff from as early as the beginning of 2006 in an effort to gain information on Pikoli.
 This included an expensive supper with senior prosecutors in Cape Town.